-Soil samples collected on-site at the proposed viticultural area during October 1997 include one sample from each of the dominant units.
-According to the petitioner, brief low-power microscopic analysis from each of these samples indicated similar texture and composition.
+Soil samples collected on-site at the viticultural area during October 1997 include one sample from each of the dominant units.
+Brief low-power microscopic analysis from each of these samples indicated similar texture and composition.
 All samples contained abundant angular quartz grains and mica flakes, indicating granitic origin.
 These soils are mineralogically young and should be expected to be very high in available minerals.

 (c) Comparisons with surrounding areas.
-The petitioner states that the proposed River Junction viticultural area is clearly distinct from all potentially comparable adjacent local tracts, including the Red Bridge Slough, Walthall Slough, and Northeast areas.
+The River Junction viticultural area is clearly distinct from all potentially comparable adjacent local tracts, including the Red Bridge Slough, Walthall Slough, and Northeast areas.

 As would be expected of deposits formed along rivers, downstream alluvial soils have a wider distribution than does their parent alluvial substrate, due to stream transport, while upstream the derived soils are less widely distributed than the underlying stream channel deposits.

-In the proposed River Junction viticultural area, derived alluvial soils strictly overlap but do not extend beyond their parent recent river deposits.
-The strict relationship between the channel deposits and their derived soils in the proposed area results in a strikingly distinct northern boundary.
+In the River Junction viticultural area, derived alluvial soils strictly overlap but do not extend beyond their parent recent river deposits.
+The strict relationship between the channel deposits and their derived soils in the area results in a strikingly distinct northern boundary.